pyurbans/urbans/README.md

 <div align="center">

-# URBaMT: Universal Rule-Based Machine Translation toolkit
+# URBaMT: Universal Rule-based Machine Translation toolkit
 **A tool for translating text from source grammar to target grammar (context-free) with corresponding dictionary.**

 *Why not translate it yourself when Google Translate cannot satisfy you❓*